kong4ndrew/home-manager/README.md

 # Setup

-❗WARNING: Nix is highly addictive and sustained use may provoke thoughts on declaratively configuring life.
-Do NOT țᚴꃢʯؼย...<br><br>
-⭐ Alright, let's go ahead and get a working configuration of [Nix, Home-manager, kitty, and Neovim] on your **Intel macOS** system.
+⭐ Let's get a working configuration of [Nix, Home-manager, kitty, and Neovim] on your **Intel macOS** system.

 #### 1. Install Nix